DanielAsikpo/Project-1/project1.md

 Before you can receive any traffic on your Web Server, you need make sure your security group settings on AWS allows TCP port 80 traffic (HTTP).

-You can try to check if it is locally running on your Ubuntu terminal using the follwing commands
+You can try to check if it is locally running on your Ubuntu terminal using the following commands

 `curl http://localhost:80` **(Acccessing through DNS)**